by Gerhard Horn

 The legroom up front is 42.4 inches, while the rear only offers 35.5 inches of legroom.
 The headroom is 39.7 inches in the front and 38.1 inches in the rear.
 The smaller Model 3 offers more room in the front but the Model S has significantly better rear legroom.
 The Model S does also score some points for providing a proper middle rear seat.
 Since there is no transmission tunnel, there is space for the middle passenger's feet.

 The Model 3 proves that Tesla's designers are getting better at packaging, but this is still not applicable to the Model S. It's an inherent problem that can only be solved with an entirely new model.
-The Plaid provides ample space for a family of five, though, and if recent spy shots are to be believed, will soon offer space for seven with a set of rear jumpseats.
-Don't expect these to actually be usable, though.
+The Plaid provides ample space for a family of five, though.

 One would imagine that being called the Plaid, there would be only one tartan interior choice, right?
 Wrong.
 There are only three interior options and not one of them has even a hint of plaid anywhere to be found.
 The options are no-cost Black, or two $2,000 options in Black and White or Black and Cream.
-From there, you can select between wood or carbon fiber inlays.
-The black interior comes with Ebony, while the black/white and cream/black options are paired with Walnut.
+All these color schemes are complemented by carbon fiber inlays.
 The black and white interior has too much of a porn producer feel, but the standard black with carbon fiber trim works nicely.

 The Model S gives the establishment a thorough spanking in this department.
 High-end sedan designers struggle to find more than 20 cubic feet of cargo capacity, but Tesla doesn't have that problem.
 The trunk has 25 cubes of cargo capacity, which can be increased by folding the rear seats forward.
 And because there's no noisy ICE engine under the hood, you get a neat 3.1-cube frunk.
 You can pack a soft bag or two in the frunk, but we find it most beneficial for the weekly trip to the shops.
 When only the driver and a front passenger are on board, total cargo volume works out to a crossover-like 64.6 cubes.